ZenGin Virtual File System¶

 };

-2. If the entry is a file, this contains an offset into the file at which the entry's data is stored.
+characters. - If the entry is a file, this contains an offset into the file at which the entry's data is stored.
 If it is a directory, this contains the index of the first child entry in the catalog.

-3. The size of the entry if it is a file, otherwise contains 0.
+- The size of the entry if it is a file, otherwise contains 0.

-4. A bitmask describing the type of the entry.
-If bit 0x80000000 is set, the entry is a directory, otherwise it is a file.
-If bit 0x40000000 is set, the entry is the last in the parent directory2.
+is set, the entry is a directory, otherwise it is a file.
+If bit0x40000000

-DOS date format
+DOS date format¶

 The timestamp format used for VDF files has been called DOS date format1, however I can not find any official reference for it online.
 In any case, these timestamps are saved in a 32-bit unsigned integer and formatted like this.